jakubgarfield/Bonobo-Git-Server-Web/content/frequently-asked-questions.md

 * increase **&lt;requestLimits maxAllowedContentLength="[desired size]"&gt;** in web.config; the size could be 1073741824
 * increase **&lt;httpRuntime maxRequestLength="[desired size]"&gt;** in web.config; try the value 1024000

+Apparently, there is no need in limiting maxRequestLength on IIS 8.0 so if you run into troubles, try to remove the line.

 #### SSL and large repositories

 When using SSL and pushing large repository you should increase the variable size as described above and if it still doesn't help you should apply the following Microsoft patch ([KB2634328](http://support.microsoft.com/kb/2634328/en-us)).